Amon (The Legend of Korra): Appearances

 He is introduced as the mysterious masked leader of the Equalists, a revolutionary group in Republic City that opposes bending and calls for equality between benders and non-benders.
 Claiming to be a non-bender whose face was disfigured by a firebender, Amon quickly gains a following by exploiting social unrest and promising to eliminate the power imbalance through the removal of bending.

 Amon first publicly demonstrates his ability during an underground rally known as "The Revelation", where he removes the firebending of crime boss Lightning Bolt Zolt in front of a crowd, including Avatar Korra and Mako.
 Over time, his movement gains momentum as he targets bender-run gangs and criticizes the ruling council for its inaction, painting the Equalist cause as the only path to true justice.
 He repeatedly outmaneuvers law enforcement and embarrasses city officials, eventually leading a successful attack on the Pro-bending Arena, where he strips Tahno of his bending and delivers a warning to the city.
 Amon and the Equalists started a revolution and attacked Republic City.
 They were assisted by Hiroshi Sato, the father of Asami Sato, who was on the opposite side of the war.

 As Korra becomes more involved in opposing the Equalists, Amon continues to display his tactical brilliance.
 He defeats several benders, including Bolin and councilman Tarrlok, and spares Korra during their first confrontation, claiming he will "save her for last".
 His ability to remove bending is eventually revealed to be a form of bloodbending, an advanced and illegal technique he mastered in childhood.
-Despite his claims of spiritual empowerment, Amon is later unmasked as Noatak, the eldest son of the criminal Yakone and the older brother Tarrlok.
+Despite his claims of spiritual empowerment, Amon is later unmasked as Noatak, the eldest son of the criminal Yakone and the older brother of Tarrlok.

 His past is revealed by Tarrlok, who recounts their childhood under Yakone, who trained them in bloodbending from a young age.
 Noatak ran away after turning against their father, eventually resurfacing years later as Amon.
 His use of bloodbending to block chi paths mimics the Avatar's energybending, giving the illusion of permanently removing someone's abilities.

-During the Equalist takeover of Republic City, Amon captures Tenzin and his family and nearly defeats Korra.
+During the Equalist takeover of Republic City, Amon captures Tenzin and his family and nearly defeats Korra by removing three of her bending abilities.
 However, Korra unexpectedly unlocks airbending, turning the tide.
 After being blasted out of a window into the bay, Amon instinctively uses waterbending to save himself, exposing his true identity in front of his followers.
 With his movement dismantled and reputation destroyed, Amon flees the city with Tarrlok by boat.
-While Amon speaks of starting over, Tarrlok uses an Equalist glove to ignite the fuel tank, killing them both.
+While Amon speaks of starting over, Tarrlok uses an Equalist electric glove to ignite the fuel tank, killing them both.